Unlike a regular television crossover

 - An episode of The Lucy Show had Lucy mistakenly drafted into the marines, driving her drill sergeant insane.
 When she finally is able to leave, the sergeant is relieved he'll never have to deal with someone as nutty as her ever again.
 Enter her replacement...Gomer Pyle.

-- In an episode of the Family Matters, Richie has a friend over that says Carl "does look like the Dad from Fresh Prince!"
+- In an episode of Family Matters, Richie has a friend over that says Carl "does look like the Dad from Fresh Prince!"
 During the credits, an outtake of this scene was shown.
-When Richie's friend says line this time, James Avery enters to everyone's amusement.
+When Richie's friend says line this time, James Avery enters to everyone's amusement (both series were produced by Warner Bros.).

 - In the final episode of Coach, Hayden and Christine find that Larry, Darryl, and Darryl from Newhart have been watching their cabin after they left for Orlando (not actually living inside the cabin, just watching it while they slept under it).
 This also doubles as an in-joke, because both shows were created by the same person (Barry Kemp).